Houston Domestic Violence Lawyer

 Domestic violence is a very serious offense in Texas.
 The police take allegations seriously and are quick to make arrests when someone says another person has been violent or abusive.
 Upon receiving your charges, it may surprise you to hear the word “felony.”
 While not every domestic violence charge results in a felony conviction, the most severe cases can qualify as felonies and come with extreme sentences – including up to 99 years in prison.
-This is why it’s crucial to retain a great domestic violence defense attorney as soon as possible after arrest.
+This is why it’s crucial to retain a great domestic violence defense attorney in Houston as soon as possible after arrest.

 Domestic Violence Misdemeanor vs. Felony

 In Texas, the conviction for domestic violence can range from a Class C misdemeanor (the most minor class) to a first-degree felony (the most serious felony conviction below a capital felony).
 If you receive a Class C misdemeanor for domestic violence, you could face a fine of no more than $500.
 First-degree felonies come with consequences such as imprisonment from five years to life (no more than 99 years) and fines of up to $10,000.
 Other potential punishments are as follows:

 - Second-degree felony.
 Imprisonment for two to 20 years and/or fines up to $10,000.